 CSA (Community Supported Agriculture) members participate in their own food supply by committing to share in the harvest of a local grower.
 By joining a CSA, you express your support for locally grown, ecoganic food, and to the farmers who grow it.
 A CSA creates a unique relationship between the consumers and the producers—nowadays, still not many people actually know the farmer who picked the tomatoes they are eating!

-For more information about our prices, share sizes, and pick up locations visit our registration page.
+Find out more information about our prices, share sizes, and pick up locations.

-- People who don’t like vegetables or who don’t like trying new foods.
+- People who like vegetables and enjoy trying new foods.